 If your local authority will not give you discounted travel, local charities may be able to give advice.

 A bus-hail card lets you stop a bus and get on it between bus stops.
-It is a card with ‘BUS’ on it.
-Your local authority or transport provider may be able to give you one.
+Your local authority or transport provider may be able to give you this.

 The ramps for buses work in different ways.
 The ramp on your bus may be automatic, or you may need to ask the driver for support.